How to Embed Your YouTube Live Stream to Elementor (In 5 Minutes)

 YouTube Feed Pro will now let you choose which type of YouTube feed you want to create.

-On top of YouTube live streams, you can choose to import channels, playlists, favorites list, and more.
+On top of YouTube live streams, you can choose to import channels, playlists, search results, and more.

 To continue, select the Live Streams option from the list and then click on the Next button.